state-alchemists/zrb/docs/getting-started.md

 Zrb Task is the smallest unit of your automation.

 Every Zrb Task has its life-cycle state:
-- `Triggered`: The Task is triggered.
+- `Triggered`: The Task is triggered (either by the user or by the other Task).
-- `Waiting`: The Task is waiting for all it's upstreams to be ready.
+- `Waiting`: Zrb has already triggered the Task.
+The Task is now waiting for all its upstreams to be ready.
-- `Skipped`: The Task is not executed and will immediately enter the `Ready` state.
+- `Skipped`: Task upstreams are ready, but the Task is not executed and will immediately enter the `Ready` state.
-- `Started`: The Task execution is started.
+- `Started`: The upstreams are ready, and Zrb is now starting the Task execution.
-- `Failed`: The Task execution is failed.
-It will enter the `Retry` state if the current attempt is less than the maximum attempt.
+- `Failed`: Zrb failed to execute the Task.
+It will enter the `Retry` state if the current attempt does not exceed the maximum attempt.
-- `Retry`: The task will be restarted.
+- `Retry`: The task has already entered the `Failed` state.
+Now, Zrb will try to start the Task execution.
 - `Ready`: The task is ready.

 You can learn more about the lifecycle states in [the task lifecycle documentation](concepts/task-lifecycle.md).